 Failing to complete the FAFSA can mean students and families could miss out on thousands of dollars in free money like scholarships and grants or federal financial aid.

 Scholarships are available for a wide range students and interests — vegans, left-handers, Pokémon players, and Star Trek fans — but nearly half of families believe scholarships are only for star athletes or those with the best grades.

 Unlike loans, scholarships do not have to be paid back, making them a vital tool for making college more affordable and minimizing debt.
-All students and families can use Sallie Mae’s free scholarship search tool to access more than six million scholarships, worth up to $30 billion.
+All students and families can use Sallie Mae’s free scholarship search tool to access hundreds of scholarships.
 Students enter their interests and hobbies and receive a report of scholarships they may be eligible for, simplifying the search process.